Coronavirus COVID-19: Facts and self-care

 In serious cases (ca. 12-30% of cases), the disease progresses to pneumonia within about a week, with symptoms including shortness of breath, rapid, shallow breathing, and a sharp or stabbing chest pain that gets worse with deep breathing or coughing. (ref)

-Protecting yourself means avoiding contact with people who are infected, and avoiding infecting yourself after touching contaminated surfaces.
+As of late March 2020, many countries are in lockdown, and measures that might have seemed extreme just a few weeks ago are now regarded as crucial.
+But as a general rule, protecting yourself means avoiding contact with people who are infected, and avoiding infecting yourself after touching contaminated surfaces.
 The degree of risk is dependent on the number of people infected in your region, and the number of people you have contact with.
-As infection rates have started to climb, it has become more urgent to take precautions, including avoiding travelling long distances if not essential, and avoiding large crowds.
+As infection rates have been climbing, it has become more urgent to take precautions, including avoiding travelling long distances if not essential, and avoiding large crowds.
 It is safest to avoid physical contact with most other people, even if they do not appear sick, and not to shake hands or kiss.
 At any gatherings, ensure that everyone washes their hands or uses hand disinfectant at the entrance, and people should keep a distance from one another.

 The safest way to avoid infection is to isolate yourself in one place, if feasible.
-Although this may seem an extreme measure, if you are older or with a condition that makes you more vulnerable, and especially if there are cases near you, taking this precaution may be necessary to avoid putting your life at risk.
-This means stocking up with at least several weeks’ worth of extra food and supplies so that you can comfortably stay at home for an extended period if you need to, until the danger has lessened (e.g. drugs become available, the virus mutates to become less lethal, or it burns itself out).
+If you are older or with a condition that makes you more vulnerable, and especially if there are cases near you, taking this precaution may be necessary to avoid putting your life at risk.
+This means stocking up with at least several weeks’ worth of extra food and supplies so that you can comfortably stay at home for an extended period if you need to, until the danger has lessened (e.g. drugs become available or effective measures taken make infections much less prevalent).
 Supplies should include non-perishable food, medicine (anything you regularly take, paracetamol, other flu remedies), vitamins (especially vitamin D for long periods indoors), soap, toilet paper, alcohol to disinfect, hand cream.
 Also include items that will make your stay indoors more pleasant, including your favourite food items.

 The more we keep our distance, and the earlier we choose to do this, the more lives can be saved and the less suffering will be endured by the sick.